San Antonio

 HUNTSVILLE, Texas – The lure of drugs and sex was too enticing to ignore for a San Antonio rapper with a reputation for carrying a lot of cash and wearing flashy jewelry.

-What 19-year-old Tommy Garcia Jr. didn't know was the proposition to take a women he knew to a San Antonio "lovers' lane" was a setup for an ambush robbery.
+What 19-year-old Tommy Garcia Jr. didn't know was the proposition to take a woman he knew to a San Antonio "lovers' lane" was a setup for an ambush robbery.
 The plot crumbled when he refused to surrender any money and was shot seven times by a man identified as the woman's boyfriend.

 Juan Edward Castillo, convicted of killing Garcia, is set for execution Wednesday for the slaying more than 14 years ago.